hyperledger/indy-hipe/text/connection-protocol/README.md

 #### Attributes

-* The `to` attribute of the base message is required and is the DID of the receiver of the Acknowledgment message.
+* The `to` attribute of the base message is required and is the DID of the receiver of the Acknowledgement message.
-* The `type` attribute is a required string value (following the structure outlined by a future HIPE on message types) and denotes that the received message is a connection acknowledgment.
+* The `type` attribute is a required string value (following the structure outlined by a future HIPE on message types) and denotes that the received message is a connection acknowledgement.
 * The `message` is the encrypted string "success".

 It is valuable to note that no new information is sent here except for a "success" string.
 However, the message content is auth-encrypted using both Alice's and Bob's verification key.
 Thus, this simple message serves as proof that the messages being exchanged between Alice and Bob are computationally secure.

-### 5. Alice's Acknowledgement
+## 5. Alice's Acknowledgement

 When Alice receives Bob's acknowledgement, she too needs to acknowledge that she received it correctly.
 Bob does not yet know that the connection is secure until Alice sends this message.